 MALLORY HELLMAN received an MFA in fiction from the Iowa Writers' Workshop and a BA in English and American Literature from Harvard.
 Her nonfiction has appeared on the Forbes Booked Blog and in the Indiana Review, and her short story "October, Forest River" was a finalist for the Room Of Her Own Foundation's Orlando Prize.
 She has taught writing courses at Indiana University, the University of Iowa, the Duke Talent Identification Program, and elementary and secondary schools throughout Eastern Iowa.
 She currently serves as Director of the Iowa Youth Writing Project.

-JANE HUFFMAN is an MFA graduate of the Iowa Writers' Workshop in poetry and has taught English and writing at the University of Iowa for three years.
+JANE HUFFMAN is an MFA graduate of the Iowa Writers' Workshop in poetry and has taught English and writing at the University of Iowa for several years.
 Her poetry and prose have been published widely in print and online, including in Field, Ninth Letter, New South, Third Coast, The Los Angeles Review, and phoebe.
-She is the founder/editor-in-chif of Guesthouse, an online literary journal.
-She holds a dula-BA in theatre arts and English from Kalamazoo College.
+She is the founder/editor-in-chief of Guesthouse, an online literary journal.
+She holds a dual BA in theatre arts and English from Kalamazoo College.
 Jane also works at Prairie Lights as a bookseller.

 RILEY JOHNSON was born and raised in Montana.
 He earned his MFA in fiction writing at the Iowa Writers’ Workshop, where he was a Teaching-Writing Fellow.
 He is currently at work on his first novel.